Large Language Models for Information Retrieval: A Survey: Reranker

 Listwise methods~\cite{sun2023chatgpt, ma2023zero} aim to directly rank a list of documents (see Figure~\ref{fig:reranking} (b)).
 These methods insert the query and a document list into the prompt and instruct the LLMs to output the reranked document identifiers.
 Due to the limited input length of LLMs, it is not feasible to insert all candidate documents into the prompt.
 To alleviate this issue, these methods employ a sliding window strategy to rerank a subset of candidate documents each time.
 This strategy involves ranking from back to front using a sliding window, re-ranking only the documents within the window at a time.

 Although listwise methods have yielded promising performance, they still suffer from some weaknesses: (1) The performance of listwise methods is highly sensitive to the document order in the prompt.
 When the document order is randomly shuffled, listwise methods perform even worse than BM25~\cite{sun2023chatgpt}, revealing positional bias issues in the listwise ranking of LLMs.
 (2) The use of sliding windows limits the number of documents that can be ranked each time, and the dependency between adjacent windows prevents parallelization of LLM inference, thereby reducing the efficiency of reranking.
-Recently, some studies have attempted to mitigate these issues. \citet{self_consistency_llm} introduce a permutation self-consistency method, which involves shuffling the list in the prompt and aggregating the generated results to achieve a more accurate and a positionally unbiased ranking. ~\citet{TourRank} introduce a tournament mechanism into listwise ranking and propose TourRank, which parallelizes the reranking process through intelligent grouping and use a tournament-like points system to reduce the impact of the initial document order. ~\citet{Top-Down} propose a parallelizable partitioning algorithm for listwise ranking, which also aims at mitigating efficiency issues. ~\citet{FIRST} propose a novel listwise reranking approach which leverages the output logits of the first generated identifier to derive a ranked passage list.
+Recently, some studies have attempted to mitigate these issues. \citet{self_consistency_llm} introduce a permutation self-consistency method, which involves shuffling the list in the prompt and aggregating the generated results to achieve a more accurate and a positionally unbiased ranking. ~\citet{TourRank} introduce a tournament mechanism into listwise ranking and propose TourRank, which parallelizes the reranking process through intelligent grouping and use a tournament-like points system to reduce the impact of the initial document order. ~\citet{Top-Down} propose a parallelizable partitioning algorithm for listwise ranking, which also aims at mitigating efficiency issues. ~\citet{FIRST} propose a novel listwise reranking approach which leverages the output logits of the first generated identifier to accelerating reranking process.
+To optimize the listwise reranking prompt, ~\citet{apeer} propose a novel automatic prompt engineering algorithm APEER, which generates prompts through feedback and preference optimization. ~\citet{fullrank} comprehensively discuss the benefits of long-context LLMs for listwise ranking and introduce a novel full reranker which performs better than the sliding window reranker while also being more efficient and having lower API cost. ~\citet{coranking} propose a collaborative ranking framework CoRanking which combines small and large listwise rerankers for more efficient and effective passage ranking.
+They also design a novel passage order adjuster to mitigate the sensitivity of listwise reranker to the input document order.